wp-plugins/meta-widget-customizer/readme.txt

 - A password lost link
 - Edit this page/post link
 - Dashboard (site admin) link
+- XHTML validator link

 These three links can also be hidden or shown.
 They will also only display if appropriate (depending on whether the user is logged in, which its rights, the type of page...).

 The third improvement is that you can add any number of additional links by selecting a links category to be displayed in the meta box.

+Starting with version 0.3, you can now also display entries from a cofigurable RSS feed.

 == Installation ==